CHOPIN 24 Etudes

 She has all the technique required of a modern pianist to play at any speed, but she refrains from getting praise this way.
 With wonderful touch and remarkably controlled dynamics, and perfect mix of the classical and romanticism born out of Chopin's heart (Chopin loved Mozart’s music!), she takes the tempo at a slightly slower pace, with tenderness and butterfly's touch, thus drawing the music away from the earth shattering fast-paced virtuosi.

-this collection.
 Everything is so good.
-A personal musical favourite among them
+A personal musical favourite among them is Etude

 and I am sure you will love Megumi Fujita's way of playing and her interpretation